-With the largest share of the paid search advertising market in Japan, Overture K.K. provides its paid search advertising services not only to the Group but also to other domestic portal sites and other partners with which it has business agreements.
-The Group intends to continue to expand the number of Overture's partners and to create new services.
+With the largest share of the paid search advertising market in Japan, the Group provides its paid search advertising services not only to the Group but also to other domestic portal sites and other partners with which it has business agreements.
+The Group intends to continue to expand the number of its partners and to create new services.
 However, should its business agreements with such partners be terminated, it could have an impact on the profitability of the Group.